 - 1. The above teaching responsibilities are included... - 2.
 Use retention strategies in and out of the class to maximize student success. - 3.
 Participate in College in-service activities, faculty development programs, seminars, continuing professional education, or other professional development activities. - 4.
-Complete 30 hours of professional development per year for probationary faculty and 90 hours every five years of non-probationary faculty.
+Complete 30 hours of professional development per year for provisional faculty and 90 hours every five years of non-provisional faculty.
 Professional development activities must have Dean approval. - 5.
 Engage in professional & academic growth and development to encourage continuous improvement. - 6.
-Assist, advise and mentor students in accomplishing their course and program goals
+Assist, advise and mentor students in accomplishing their course and program goals and development, assessment of student learning, advising and outreach, administrative assignments, and committee work; system, college-wide, and campus committee work; sponsoring and participating in student activities; and attendance at college activities and events.
+Additional activities may include serving as the college representative on a local board or commission, making community or professional presentations, serving as a liaison to local schools, or serving as an elected or appointed member of local boards.
+(See Appendix D - Faculty Workload and Service Committee Recommendations)